Facebooktwitterredditpinterestlinkedintumblr

 Can I Get A 1ms Response Time On My Monitor?

 It depends on the monitor that you have on whether you get a 1ms response time on your monitor.
 Some monitors do not have a fast enough refresh rate to support a 1ms response time.
-However, there are some gaming monitors that do have a 1ms response time.
+However, some gaming monitors do have a 1ms response time.

 Is A 5ms Response Time Good?